-To keep your TMA 2940 working to the highest level of performance possible, it is important that certain calibrations be performed on the instrument.
-Some procedures will need to be done on a regular basis and others only occasionally.
+To keep your TMA 2940 CE working to the highest level of performance possible, it is important that certain calibrations be performed on the instrument.
+Some procedures need to be done on a regular basis, and others only occasionally.

-Please note that this chapter provides guidelines on when to perform these calibrations, for details on how to perform each calibration procedure, refer to the Thermal Solutions/Advantage User Reference Guideorto the online documentation.
+Please note that this chapter provides guidelines on when to perform these calibrations.
+For details on how to perform each calibration procedure, refer to the instrument control software online documentation.